swiss/fedlex-jolux/doc/abstraction_levels.md

 ## SPARQL Examples

-The following question uses the above introduced abstraction levels to drill down from the URI of the Federal Constitution in the [Official Compilation](official_compilation.md) to the link of the PDF document in German:
+The following question uses the above introduced abstraction levels to drill down from the URI of the federal constitution in the [Official Compilation](official_compilation.md) to the link of the PDF document in German:

 ```sparql
 PREFIX jolux: <http://data.legilux.public.lu/resource/ontology/jolux#>